HWZhou99/STAFormer/README.md

 ## Visualization
-Retrieval result visualization on the MARS dataset.
-For each query, the top-5 video sequences retrieved by STAFormer are shown.
-A green border indicates a correct match, while a red border denotes an incorrect retrieval.
+Visualization of the retrieval results on the MARS dataset.
+Each example shows the top-5 retrieved video sequences by the proposed STAFormer.
+The green and red indexes denote the correct and incorrect retrieval results, respectively.
 <p align="center">
   <img src ="https://github.com/HWZhou99/STAFormer/blob/main/Retrieve_Visualization.png" alt="STAFormer Visualization",width="300">
 </p>